CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/baseline-and-comparison-framework.md

 The SPECint benchmark suite is compiled with -O3.
 SPEC is statically linked in all presented results.

 By default, CheriBSD 22.12 ships with unoptimized third-party libraries (compiled with -O0), to improve debugging in the initial release, and those would not be suitable for benchmarking; we intend to provide packages built with optimizations enabled in the future.
-SPECint does not have external software dependencies beyond the system library, and so our work is not affected.
+SPECint does not have external software dependencies beyond those in the CheriBSD base system (e.g., `libc`, `libunwind`, `libcxxrt`, `libm`, and `libgcc_s`), and so our work is not affected.
 If we were dependent on third-party packages, as might be true of other benchmark suites, we would need to investigate optimization settings for those packages.

 [^1]: The FPGA setup used in these measurements does not implement thermal throttling.